How to Sell a Hoarder House in Maryland

 Do you need to come inside before making an offer?

-What if there's biohazard or rodent damage we don't know the extent of?
+What if there's biohazard or rodent damage?

 That's our problem after closing, not yours.
 We price the offer assuming worst-case and don't come back asking for repair credits.